Felice and Boudleaux Bryant: Songwriting career

-In 1962, The Bryants wrote "Too Many Chicks," a song that became a hit for Leona Douglas, the first African-American woman to record as a country music singer.
+In 1962, the Bryants wrote "Too Many Chicks", a song that became a hit for Leona Douglas, the first African-American woman to record as a country music singer.

 The Bryants eventually moved to a house not far from Nashville on Old Hickory Lake in Hendersonville, Tennessee, near friends Roy Orbison and Johnny Cash.
 In 1978, they moved to Gatlinburg, Tennessee.
-They had often stayed at The Gatlinburg Inn, where they wrote numerous songs, including "Rocky Top."
+They had often stayed at The Gatlinburg Inn, where they wrote numerous songs, including "Rocky Top".
 They purchased the Rocky Top Village Inn in the town next to the Great Smoky Mountains National Park.
 In 1979, they released their own album called A Touch of Bryant.
 "Rocky Top", written in 1967, was adopted as a state song by Tennessee in 1982, and as the unofficial fight song for the University of Tennessee sports teams.
 The Bryants wrote more than 6,000 songs, some 1,500 of which were recorded.

-During their career, the Bryants earned 59 BMI country, pop, and R&B music awards.
-In 1972, they were inducted into the Nashville Songwriters Hall of Fame, in 1986 into the Songwriters Hall of Fame, and in 1991 into both the Country Music Hall of Fame and the Rockabilly Hall of Fame.
+During their career, the Bryants earned 59 BMI country, pop, and rhythm and blues music awards.
+In 1972, they were inducted into the Nashville Songwriters Hall of Fame, in 1986 into the Songwriters Hall of Fame, in 1991 into both the Country Music Hall of Fame and the Rockabilly Hall of Fame, and in 2025 into the Volunteer State Music Hall of Fame.

-Boudleaux Bryant is the third most successful songwriter of the 1950s on the UK Singles Chart, and Felice Bryant is the 21st.
+Boudleaux Bryant is the third-most successful songwriter of the 1950s on the UK Singles Chart, and Felice Bryant is the 21st.

 Their works are present in the House of Bryant, which is located in Gatlinburg.
 From September 2019 to August 2020, their artifacts were on exhibit at the Country Music Hall of Fame in Nashville.

 Deaths

 Boudleaux Bryant died of cancer in 1987.
 Felice Bryant remained a songwriter.
 In 1991, the Nashville Arts Foundation honored her with its Living Legend Award.
-She too died of cancer in 2003.
+She, too, died of cancer in 2003.
 They are both interred in Woodlawn Memorial Park in Nashville.